LesLes1992/XuefengGu_T1A2/readme.md

 This site structure features 5 pages to direct the audience to view my work and contact me directly:

-- The Home page 4 part navibar, intro, personal content display(personality/interest/blog/project), footer.
+- The Home page 4 parts, which are navibar, intro, personal content display(personality/interest/blog/project), footer.

 - The Projects page contains a link to all my projects.